 There is extreme irony, we suppose, in the fact that now, even as we are discovering that we have

-carelessly overpopulated, polluted, stripped and all but killed the Mother Earth and are now heading on a fast track
+carelessly overpopulated, polluted, stripped and killed the Mother Earth and are now heading on a fast track toward our own

-toward our own extinction, that we also have discovered what appears to be the real secret to a long and healthy life.
+extinction, that we may also have discovered the real secret to a long and healthy life.